amith-kadavigere/DevOps-Project/README.md

 * Major Cloud providers abstract the Control Plane through managed solutions like EKS, AKS, GKE, etc.

 #### Observability
-* Besides Kubernetes' own Monitoring and metrics capabilities, there are dedicated solutions like Prometheus / Graphana, Elastic Stack as well as Managed solutions like Instana, Splunk, Appdynamics, Dynatrace.
+* Besides Kubernetes' own Monitoring and metrics capabilities, there are dedicated solutions like Prometheus / Graphana, Elastic Stack as well as Managed solutions like Instana, Splunk, Appdynamics, Dynatrace that could be used for Monitoring, logging and alerting through email, Slack, Teams etc.

 #### Service mesh
 * It's not just about that Cluster life!
 Through Istio and Consul one could configure Kubernetes to work with resources outside the cluster and bring all of them under one Umbrella for visibility.